 Grey tinted mirrors are popular in modern luxury homes.
 They add depth and sophistication, whilst also serving to define a space.
 For example, a grey mirror on the ceiling or wall of a room creates a sense of grounding and stillness – perfect for a modern home office setting – in an otherwise bright, spacious room.

 This way you get the uplifting natural light and the freedom of clean space, but still have an environment that’s easy to focus in, with the dark grey furniture and architectural glass giving depth.

 Grey mirrors are popular in kitchen spaces and home wet bars.
 This is because they pair well with stainless steel appliances.

 Tinted glass doesn’t change the quality of the glass, nor do you lose the added dimension of light.
-Using custom mirror colours, you can express the character of a space in a way that’s unique to your home’s style.
+Using a custom color mirror.
+You can express the character of space in a way that’s unique to your home’s style.